Personal profile

 Academic Biography

-Amin Farshchi is a Lecturer in Food Science and Technology at the School of Health & Life Sciences, where he has been a faculty member since August 2020.
-Amin holds a PhD in Chemical and Process Engineering, which he earned from the University of Leeds in 2018.
-During his doctoral studies, Amin worked in partnership with Procter & Gamble to gain a better fundamental understanding of the relationship between the slurry formulation, structure, and functional properties of spray-dried detergent powders.
+Dr. Amin Farshchi is a Lecturer in Food Science and Technology at Teesside University, where he has been a faculty member since August 2020.
+He holds a PhD in Chemical and Process Engineering from the University of Leeds.
+His doctoral research, carried out in collaboration with Procter & Gamble, focused on understanding how formulation and processing conditions influence the structure and functional properties of spray-dried powders.

 • PhD in Chemical and Process Engineering, University of Leeds, UK